 If you’re still struggling to incorporate mushrooms into your diet, or simply wondering what foods you should eat, you may want to work with a registered dietitian or nutritionist.

 Experience Mushroom Health Benefits with Gaia Herbs*

-Mushrooms are delicious, but they also provide benefits that you don’t want to miss out on.* To experience these mushroom health benefits, add the mushrooms and/or products that we’ve mentioned in this article to your daily wellness routine.
+Mushrooms are delicious, but they also provide benefits.* To experience these mushroom health benefits, add the mushrooms and products mentioned in this article to your daily wellness routine.

-And if you’re ever curious about how we make any of our products, we’ve got you covered.
-Here at Gaia Herbs, we are committed to transparency and want you to know exactly what’s in the supplements you’re taking.
+Here at Gaia Herbs, we are committed to transparency and want you to know what exactly is in your supplements.
 This way, you can feel good about the choices you’re making to help support your health.

 That’s why we created Meet Your Herbs®, the world’s first herb traceability platform.
 There, you’ll discover the origin of your herbs (or mushrooms!); learn how they were grown, harvested, and extracted; and see validation of your product’s purity, integrity, and potency.

-We verify at every stage of the Gaia Herbs soil-to-shelf journey, going above and beyond good manufacturing practices (GMPs), as we are committed to producing the highest quality health and wellness products.
+We verify at every stage of the Gaia Herbs soil-to-shelf journey, going above and beyond good manufacturing practices (GMPs).
+We are committed to producing the highest quality health and wellness products.

-With Gaia Herbs mushroom supplements, it’s easy to care for your body, all the way from supporting a thriving immune system to helping to maintain a sharp brain.*
+With Gaia Herbs mushroom supplements, it’s easy to care for your body, from supporting a thriving immune system to helping maintain a sharp brain.*

 - 1. , "Facts About the Fungus Among Us", (2016) Live Science. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8138407 1 1. , "Facts About the Fungus Among Us", (2016) Live Science. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8138407